cocoaaa/GP2017-Assignments/README.md

 ## News and Changes

+05.03.2017 23:08 - Updated libigl to use newest nanogui and glew which possibly solves issues for some of you.
-03.03.2017 10:40 - Updated cmake options to compile libigl tutorials ([update](#workflow) your private repo if you created it before).
+03.03.2017 10:40 - Updated cmake options to compile libigl tutorials (update your private repository if you created it before).

+Follow the [instructions](#workflow) to updated your private repository.

 ## Assignments Overview